 Pour beans into a large pot or bowl and cover with cold water.

-- Turn burner on high until the water comes to a boil.
+Turn the burner on high until the water comes to a boil.
 Boil for 1 minute and then turn off the burner.

 Cover and let beans sit in the water for one hour.

 While the beans are sitting, chop the onion into approximately 1/4-inch pieces.
 Cut the pork into large chunks, about 2-inch squares.